 Treatment begins with recognizing there is a problem.
 Once you decide you want to do something about your marijuana use, the next step is getting help and support.

 Treatment programs use behavior change techniques through counseling (talk therapy).
+Some programs use 12-step meetings to help people learn how not to relapse.
 The goal is to help you understand your behaviors and why you use marijuana.
 Involving family and friends during counseling can help support you and keep you from going back to using (relapsing).

 If you have severe withdrawal symptoms, you may need to stay at a residential treatment program.
 There, your health and safety can be monitored as you recover.

 At this time, there is no medicine that can help reduce the use of marijuana by blocking its effects.
 But, scientists are researching such medicines.

 As you recover, focus on the following to help prevent relapse:

 - Find new activities and goals to replace ones that involved your marijuana use.

 - Spend more time with family and friends you lost touch with while you were using marijuana.
 Consider not seeing friends who are still using marijuana.

 - Exercise and eat healthy foods.
 Taking care of your body helps it heal from the harmful effects of marijuana.
 You will feel better, too.

 - Avoid triggers.
 These can be people with whom you used marijuana.
 They can also be places, things, or emotions that can make you want to use marijuana again.